 Updates on Public-facing services

-- Members of the public requiring in-person assistance who are unable to get the assistance they need online or by phone can make an appointment with staff from 8:30-11:30 a.m. and 1-4 p.m on Tues., Wed. and Thurs. only.
+- Until June 1, members of the public who are unable to get the assistance they need online or by phone can make an appointment with staff from 8:30-11:30 a.m. and 1-4 p.m on Tues., Wed. and Thurs. only.
 Members of the public should contact the appropriate staff person to make an appointment.
 Quick Reference Guide

-- Wheat Ridge Parks and Recreation is complying with the current state and federal recommendations and adheres to strict safety protocols for both patrons and staff.
+- Wheat Ridge Parks and Recreation is complying with the current state and federal recommendations safety protocols for both patrons and staff.
 Update on Services.

 - Municipal Court is scheduling on a case-by-case basis.
 The Court window is open Tues.-Thurs.
 Call 303-235-2835.